ErickKS/pomodoro-timer/README.md

 ## 📚 Project
 <p>This project was developed to practice logic and DOM manipulation.</p>
-<p>Of course, it's not the best project ever, but I did my best.
-As this project is on Youtube, I can't modify the code.</p>
+<p>Of course, it's not the best project ever, but I did my best</p>
-<a href="https://www.youtube.com/watch?v=sYFR4NJkrFc&t=523s">Check my video</a>

 <br><br>